beartype/beartype/README.rst

        VersionTypes,
    )

-   # Import user-defined types for use with @beartype, three.
+   # Import user-defined classes for use with @beartype, too.
    from my_package.my_module import MyClass

    # Decorate functions with @beartype and...